Veterinary Scholars Program

 - Be admitted to Purdue University West Lafayette in a major of your choice

-- Complete and submit the Veterinary Scholars application and all supporting materials by the application deadline
+- Complete and submit the Veterinary Scholars application and all supporting materials by the application deadline of February 1st.

 The Admission Committee will review your academic record as well as your extracurricular activities, including animal and veterinary experiences, work experiences, awards and evidence of leadership.

-In order to maintain eligibility, you must:
+In order to maintain eligibility as a Vet Scholar, you must:

 - 3.25 for semesters 1 and 2